A Microscope into the Dark Matter of Interpretability

 where $\sigma$ is some nonlinearity (usually ReLU), and $W_{out} \in \mathbb{R}^{d \times n}, W_{in} \in \mathbb{R}^{n \times d}$ (for $n \gg d$). $b_{in} \in \mathbb{R}^n, b_{out} \in \mathbb{R}^d$ are bias terms.

-Begin with some entangled LLM activation $r$, and consider that $W_{in}$ consists of $n$ vectors, which we will call āprobeā vectors.
+Begin with some entangled LLM activation $r$, and consider that $W_{in}$ consists of $n$ āencodingā vectors.

 There are now $n$ coefficients $C(r) = [c_1, c_2, ā¦]$, which are the intensities of each feature in $r$.

-Multiply $C$ by the columns of $W_{out}$, which are the actual feature vectors (directions) that you have learned.
+Multiply $C$ by the columns of $W_{out}$, which are the actual feature vectors (ādecodingā vectors) that you have learned.

-NOTE: Notice that each (probe, feature) pair of vectors are closely linked - the cosine similarity ($\propto$ dot product) that a representation has to a probe directly defines the intensity of the feature.
-At the beginning of training, the encoder is initialized as the transpose of the decoder so that probes = features.
+NOTE:Notice that each (encoder, decoder) pair of vectors are closely linked - the cosine similarity ($\propto$ dot product) that a representation has to an encoding vector directly defines the intensity of the feature.
+At the beginning of training, the encoder is initialized as the transpose of the decoder so that encoding vectors = features.

-However, an SAE can only learn a set number $n$ of features, and itās likely that $n \ll N$ for the true number of features $N$ the LLM uses.
-To give a toy example, letās consider there to be two āground-truthā features $f_1$ and $f_2$ - these features are similar but not exactly the same (e.g. different breeds of dogs).
+However, an SAE can only learn a set number $n$ of features, and itās likely that $n \ll N$ for the true number of features $N$ the LLM has learned.
+To give a toy example, consider two āground-truthā features $f_1$ and $f_2$ - these features are similar but not exactly the same (e.g. different breeds of dogs).
 How will the SAE learn these features?

 The Feature Hierarchy

-The answer to the question posed above is: the model will learn an average direction that will fire weakly for these features - for example, a ādogā feature.
+The (high-level) answer to the question posed above is: the model will learn an average direction that will fire weakly for these features - for example, a ādogā feature.
 It might also learn a few features that weakly activate for related, more general features - for example, a ālivingā feature, or a āpetā feature.
 Clearly, we want some level of control on the specificity of features that SAEs learn.

 Feature splitting.
 If you train a wider SAE, you will notice that more general features split into smaller, more specific features.